by John McGagh

 Tell us about your early life.

 My early life was in Kilgill, that would be about 700/800 yards from where I live now.
 That is where I was born.
 I had a brother older than me: John P. He is dead and a brother and sister younger than me.
 That’s Martin, who died recently, and Sarah (Sarah Burke), who is living in Gortroe.
 I went to school in Corrandrum N.S. and I started at the age of 4, becuase my mother was after dying and there would be no one at home to mind me.
 In Corrandrum N.S.
-I went on to reach 8th Class and I sept two years in 8th Class.
+I went on to reach 8th Class and I spent two years in 8th Class.
 I never went to secondary school.
 We had brilliant teachers in Corrandrum.
 The late Brendan Meehan was my teacher for most of my time there.
 In the Junior Classes I was taught by a Mrs. Hanley, who cycled from Cummer, in winter and summer because there were no cars.

 When you left primary school what did you do?